-Inna Petrashkevich lives in Belarus.
+Inna Petrashkevich a contemporary Belarusian artist.
 Inna received her Masters in Fine Arts and Graphics Design from Belorussian State Pedagogical University.
 She has been teaching painting and mainly watercolors for over 30 years.
-Her primary focus is on watercolor painting, but she likes to try herself in illustration and graphic designs as well.
+Her primary focus is on watercolor painting, but she also worked on illustration and graphic designs.

-Her watercolor paintings are in private collections around the world: the UK, Cyprus, Latvia, Estonia, Norway, Russia, Israel, Ukraine, and the United States.
-She is regularly organizing master-classes in Minsk and Moscow, where she teaches her watercolor technique.
+Her watercolor paintings are in private collections in the UK, Cyprus, Latvia, Estonia, Norway, Russia, Israel, Ukraine, and the United States.
+She regularly hosts master-classes in Minsk and Moscow, where she teaches her watercolor technique.
 Inna participated in numerous national and international watercolor art exhibits.

-Inna paints almost every day.
-She has over 20 thousand followers on Instagram from all over the worlds
+Inna paints almost every day and she gained over 20,000 Instagram followers from all over the world.

 Inna Petrashkevich lives in a small town of Orsha in Belarus.
 A small town in a small Eastern European country.
 One of those towns untouched and unspoiled by civilization.
 Time has slowed down in Orsha, and the 21st century feels like the 18th.